 How FRCC Is Supporting Safety & Academic Success

 FRCC is committed to your health and safety.
 We've put measures in place to curb the spread of COVID-19, and our faculty and staff are continually working to ensure you have a safe and successful learning experience.
+Here you'll find:

 Information is changing rapidly, so please check back for the latest updates.